 Hey, I'm Ashley!

 For those who love to explore the great outdoors, encountering wildlife can be a thrilling experience.
 However, when it comes to bears, it is essential to approach with caution and be prepared for the unexpected.
 Whether you are a seasoned hiker or a first-timer, understanding how to stay safe in bear country is crucial.
-In this blog post, I’ll cover my top 10 bear safety tips.
-These should help reduce the risk of a dangerous encounter so both you and the bears stay safe.
-So let’s get started!
+Let’s cover my top 10 bear safety tips to reduce the risk of a dangerous encounter.

 One important aspect of hiking in bear country is to let someone know where you will be going and when you plan to return.
 This is a crucial safety exercise in case of an emergency or if you do not return at the expected time.